Social Security ?

 Filling Options and Other Considerations

-All the opportunities Social Security offered to retirees and their families are great.
-But the many rules make it complicated for individuals to find the right opportunities for them.
-The filing rules are just one aspect of Social Security you should know.
-There are a few more topics that can influence your filing decision.
+All the opportunities Social Security offers to retirees and their families are great.
+But the many rules concerning when to file make it complicated for individuals to find the right opportunities for them.
+The filing rules are just one aspect of Social Security that you should understand.
+There are other topics that can influence your filing decision.

 Paying Taxes and Social Security